Photographer of the interwar period. A chronicler whose life intertwines with the great events of history.

-His life intertwines with the great events of history.
-He was born on the territory of the Russian Empire to a family who was deported to Siberia after the January Uprising which took place in Poland in 1863.
-Augusits spent the first years of his life in Novosibirsk, where he was an apprentice at a photo lab.
+His life was intertwined with the great events of history.
+He was born on the territory of the Russian Empire to a family who was deported to Siberia after the January Uprising took place in Poland in 1863.
+Augustis spent the first years of his life in Novosibirsk, where he was an apprentice at a photo lab.
 In 1932, when he was 20 years old, he moved to Białystok together with his family.
 The Augustises were a family of patriotic traditions, committed to social issues.
 Bolesław’s father was a member of the Polish Airborne Defence League, his sisters volunteered at the Polish Red Cross and the International Red Cross.

 In 1939 Bolesław Augustis received an invitation for the New Years party from his close friend.
 It took place in the auditorium of a secondary school in Białystok.
-At the feast, he got arrested by the NKVD, the Soviet secret police, and subsequently deported to Siberia.
+At the feast, he was arrested by the NKVD, the Soviet secret police, and subsequently deported to Siberia.
 He joined and fought in the ranks of the Polish Armed Forces in the East (commonly referred to as Anders’ Army), then he found a temporary shelter in England.
 He never came back to Poland and probably no longer worked as a professional photographer.
 He settled in New Zealand, married a Polish woman, also a sybirak (a person exiled to Siberia).
 He made his living running a construction company, and died in 1995.